Skip to content

 Amazon FBA uses this structure for its sellers.
 For example, their Individual Plan charges $0.99 per item sold.
 By comparison, the Professional Plan is a flat $39.99 per month with no limit on the number of items sold.

 In addition to “base plans,” many 3PLs charge additional fees for specific services.
-We’ll use Amazon again: They charge a separate fulfillment fee, a referral fee for each item sold, and additional selling fees.
+To show what this looks like, we’ll use Amazon again: They charge a separate fulfillment fee, a referral fee for each item sold, and additional selling fees.

 3PL giant Deliverr takes an inclusive approach to pricing.
 They only charge two fees: Fulfillment and Storage.
 Their Fulfillment fee covers everything from picking to packing to shipping, while the Storage fee is calculated each month based on cubic feet per item.

 ShipBob is another inclusive pricing model that separates costs for receiving, inventory storage, and shipping.
-Picking and packing are included in the price and you won’t see a separate charge for this.
+Their approach of including picking and packing services in the base price, without additional charges, has become a standard that many competitors now try to match.

 Once shipments are received, your items will need to be stored in bins, shelves, pallets, or even specialty areas like refrigerators or freezers.
 This cost is usually based on cubic feet, though some companies may charge per bin, per shelf, or per pallet.
 Also, if you require cold storage, expect to pay a little more.